Champions in Action

 Eligibility Requirements

-To be recognized as a Champion in Action, an organization must
+To be recognized as a Champion in Action, an organization must:

 • Be able to provide 1 - 2 volunteer projects, including at least one skills-based volunteer project, for Citizens colleagues to engage in.